-If scenery and wildlife appeal to you, drive one of Waterton's scenic parkways.
-All have pulloffs and viewpoints for safe viewing opportunities and offer the chance to discover more about this special place.
+If spectacular scenery and wildlife appeal to you, drive one of the scenic parkways in Waterton Lakes National Park.
+All have pulloffs and viewpoints for safe viewing opportunities, and offer the chance to discover more about this special place.

-Entrance ParkwayThe Entrance Parkway runs from the entrance gate to the townsite and provides scenic views overlooking the Waterton Valley.
-It starts out on the prairie and follows the Waterton Lakes chain past the Prince of Wales Hotel before ending at the townsite.
+The Entrance Parkway runs from the park gate to Waterton townsite and provides scenic views overlooking the Waterton Valley.
+It starts out on the prairie and follows the Waterton Lakes chain past the Prince of Wales Hotel National Historic Site to the townsite.
 It is one of the best roads in the park for viewing wildlife.

-During your trip, be sure to stop at the scenic pull-outs, many of which have interpretive displays.
-At the end of the parkway, a short self-guided trail loops around the canyon.
+During your trip, be sure to stop at the scenic pulloffs, many of which have interpretive displays.
+At the end of the parkway, a self-guided trail loops around Red Rock Canyon.
 In June, the wildflowers are spectacular along this road.
 It is also a great place for wildlife viewing.
 The parkway is narrow and may not be suitable for larger motor homes.

-Along the way to Chief Mountain international border crossing, the highway passes through wetlands and the site of the Sofa Mountain fire.
+Along the way to Chief Mountain international border crossing (seasonal), the highway passes through wetlands and the site of the Sofa Mountain Wildfire.
 Travellers can continue across the international border past Chief Mountain to the community of St. Mary, on the boundary of Glacier National Park.